Christian and atheist dialogue on homosexual marriage

-Matt Slick: Atheist, would you say that you were utterly intolerant of my opinion that is different than yours?
+Matt Slick: Atheist, would you say that you were utterly intolerant of my opinion that is different from yours?

 Matt Slick: Atheist, I'm not taking the rights away of homosexuals.
-They have the right, the same as me, to marry someone of the opposite sex.
+They have the right, the same as I, to marry someone of the opposite sex.

 Atheist: Bestiality is a poor analogy.
 No way to confirm consent.

 Matt Slick: Oh, yes there is . . .
 A male animal and a human female can obviously demonstrate consent of both parties.